image 1299-1

 6. Reduce Redirections in Checkout Flow

-As a project manager, if you are searching, how can I improve payment success rate for my brand, this is a simple yet effective step you can take.
+Wondering how to improve transaction success rates?
+Reducing redirections is a simple yet effective step you can take.

 Each redirect creates a risk of timeout or app switching issues.
 Avoid unnecessary external payment pages.